Notice Regarding Records Requests Containing Protected Health Information

 • Office of the Attorney General’s Health Care Consumer Protection website: Texas Attorney General – Health Care Consumer Protection

 The required Child Custody Evaluation Training on Intellectual and Developmental Disabilities, presented by Dr. Sandra Roland on January 9 from 12:00 to 3:00 p.m.
 This training is truly outstanding—not only for Child Custody Evaluators, but also for Parenting Facilitators, therapists, and anyone working with court‑involved families.
-I strongly encourage you to attend; it’s an excellent opportunity to deepen your knowledge and strengthen your practice.
 You can register for this training on our website at Texas Chapter AFCC.

-And last, but certainly not least, I’m thrilled to share that our inaugural Texas AAML–AFCC Innovations in Child Custody Conference will take place in Austin on September 17–18, 2026.
-This first‑ever joint conference brings together two leading organizations in the field: the Texas Chapter of the American Academy of Matrimonial Lawyers (AAML)—recognized for its excellence in family law practice—and the Texas Chapter of AFCC, known for its interdisciplinary leadership in work with court‑involved families.
+The Texas AAML–AFCC Innovations in Child Custody Conference will take place in Austin on September 17–18, 2026.
+This first‑ever joint conference brings together two leading organizations in the field: the Texas Chapter of the American Academy of Matrimonial Lawyers (AAML).

 Proposed BHEC Rule Changes – Public Comments Requested

 The Texas Behavioral Health Executive Council has updated its Proposed Rule Changes webpage, where the public can review proposed rules and submit comments.
-There are a number of significant changes that affect mental health professionals, and I encourage you to take the time to review these changes and submit public comments if you see fit.
+There are a number of significant changes that affect mental health professionals.

 The deadline for public comment is 5:00 p.m. on January 11, 2026.